 Will you be riding through roads with a lot of steep climbs?
 If so, you will probably need to have a good torquey motor to get over them without breaking much of a sweat with each pedal.
 You probably already know that e-bike motors provide different levels of assist.

 Most models let you switch (or shift gears) between them easily.
-Make sure you get the ones that will be able to provide you with enough motor assist every time you are negotiating slopey areas.
+Make sure you get the ones that will be able to provide you with enough motor assistance every time you are negotiating slopey areas.
 A lot of mid-mounted shine when climbing slopes, hence, making them the safest motor option for riders who have to go over them regularly.

 Are you more of a speed demon who will settle for no less than the 28mph speeds?
 A lot of high-tier road e-bikes have this top speed limit mainly because of their high-quality motors.
 Most of the motors in Bosch’s Performance Line are worthy of the spotlight when it comes to reaching and maintaining these speeds and climbing hilly portions.
 What’s great is that models that use them do not cost that much.